awsdocs/amazon-personalize-developer-guide/doc_source/campaigns.md

 1. Choose **Create campaign**\.

 1. On the campaign details page, when the campaign status is **Active**, you can use the campaign to get recommendations and record impressions\.
-For more information, see [Getting recommendations](getting-recommendations.md)\.
+For more information, see [Getting recommendations \(Custom dataset group\)](getting-recommendations.md)\.

    The campaign is ready when its status is ACTIVE\.
 If you retrain your solution version or want to change your campaign settings, you must update your campaign\.
 For more information see [Updating a campaign](update-campaigns.md)\.